-In Chapter 7 Bankruptcy, assets are anything you own that the trustee could sell to pay back your creditors.
-Most of your debts will be forgiven once your bankruptcy is approved, so it makes sense that your creditors would receive at least some of the money that you owe them.
-It is the trustee's job to figure out if you have anything that he or she can sell to pay them back.
+Everything you own or have an interest in is considered an asset in your Chapter 7 bankruptcy.
+Whether the bankruptcy trustee will use an asset to pay your creditors depends on whether the asset is protected by an exemption.
+Even if it's not protected, the asset itself has to be of enough value to make selling it worth the trustee's effort.
+Most of your debts will be eliminated once your bankruptcy discharge is granted, so it makes sense that your creditors would receive at least some of the money that you owe them.
+It is the trustee's job to figure out if you have anything that they can sell to pay your creditors.

 If you are worried that the trustee will sell everything you have, don't be!
 The reality is that trustees can only take things that are not covered by an exemption, and they will usually only take things that can be easily sold for a good amount of money.